Planned Parenthood: 1960s–present

 From 1996 to 2006, Planned Parenthood was led by Gloria Feldt.
 Feldt activated the Planned Parenthood Action Fund (PPAF), the organization's political action committee, launching what was the most far-reaching electoral advocacy effort in its history.
 The PPAF serves as the nonpartisan political advocacy arm of PPFA.
 It engages in educational and electoral activity, including legislative advocacy, voter education, and grassroots organizing to promote the PPFA mission.
 Feldt also launched the Responsible Choices Action Agenda, a nationwide campaign to increase services to prevent unwanted pregnancies, improve the quality of reproductive care, and ensure access to safe and legal abortions.
 Another initiative was the commencement of a "Global Partnership Program", to build a vibrant activist constituency in support of family planning.

 On February 15, 2006, Cecile Richards, the daughter of former Texas governor Ann Richards, and formerly the deputy chief of staff to the U.S. Rep. Nancy Pelosi (the Democratic Leader in the United States House of Representatives), became president of the organization.
 In 2012, Richards was voted one of Time magazine's 100 Most Influential People in the World.

 Richards' tenure as president of the organization ended on April 30, 2018.
 Current Planned Parenthood board member Joe Solmonese was appointed as transition chair to temporarily oversee the day-to-day operations of Planned Parenthood after Richards' departure.

 On September 12, 2018, the organization announced that Leana Wen would take over as president, effective November 2018.
 Wen was removed as president of Planned Parenthood by the organization's board of directors on July 16, 2019.
 Alexis McGill Johnson, a board member and former chairwoman, became the organization's acting president.

+Unionization campaign

+Since 2017, frontline Planned Parenthood staff have been publicly engaged in unionization campaigns at many Planned Parenthood locations.
+Workers have criticized the organization for its low salaries, poor working conditions and a disconnect between leadership and rank and file workers.
+Planned Parenthood Rocky Mountains challenged the results of its union election at the National Labor Relations Board and hired Fisher Phillips lawfirm to run an anti-union campaign, before eventually agreeing to a contract in 2018.
+Planned Parenthood North Central States disciplined its union's entire bargaining team and fired a union organizer after she accused a coworker of assault.
+The regional affiliate agreed to a contract in 2023 after 37 bargaining sessions over the course of 16 months.